bretgithub/works/README.md

 This was a group project using React Native to automatically water your plants from your phone using a Raspberry Pi, arduinos, water pumps, hoses, a water receptacle, and of course...water and plants to water.

-The project is still being iterated on to add more features and functionalit for the user.
+The project is still being iterated on to add more features and functionality for the user.

 **Current features:**
 * Create an account and register your Raspberry Pi